JustinDFuller/justindfuller.com/content/posts/2020-01-06_go-things-i-love-channels-and-goroutines.md

 In `IntAppender` each goroutine shares the same memory—the `ints` array—which it appends integers to.

 This code communicates by sharing memory.
-Yes, it works—but it's not idiomatic Go.
-More importantly, it's not the safest way to write this program.
+Yes, it seems like works (only if you run it on the go playground)—but it's not idiomatic Go.
+More importantly, it's not a safe way to write this program because it doesn't always give the expected results (again, unless you run it on the go playground).

-It's not very safe because there are 11 goroutines (one running the main function and ten more spawned by the loop) with access to the `ints` slice.
-What happens when the codebase grows?
+It's not safe because there are 11 goroutines (one running the main function and ten more spawned by the loop) with access to the `ints` slice.

 This pattern provides no guarantee that the program will behave as expected; anything can happen when memory is shared broadly.